rigred/rigred.github.io/docs/_posts/2025-07-10-deconstructing-kunpeng-916.md

   3:  20  20  15  10
 ```

-#### L3 Cache Hierarchy and the "8 MB Cliff"

-* **64 MB Total L3 Cache:** The dual-socket system has a total of 64 MB of L3 cache, with each 32-core CPU providing 32 MB.
-This cache is distributed across the dies, giving each of the four 16-core NUMA nodes a **16 MB L3 cache slice**.

 #### Integrated I/O, Not a Chiplet

 The final mystery was whether the Kunpeng 916 used a separate I/O die like its successor.
 The `PCIe Device NUMA Affinity` section of the log gave a clear answer: No.